-The middle school years are critical in the development of lifelong reading enjoyment.
-The State Education Department recommends that all middle school students read a minimum of 25 books each year to achieve fluent literacy.
-The summer reading program is designed to encourage reading for pleasure and to help students develop and maintain reading proficiency.
-All incoming Sixth Graders to Orchard Park Middle School are expected to read AT LEAST one book from the 6th grade reading list (below) during the summer break.
+The New York State Education Department recommends that all middle school students read a minimum of 25 books each year to achieve fluent literacy.
+Our summer reading program is designed to encourage reading for pleasure and to help students develop and maintain reading proficiency.
+All incoming Sixth Graders to Orchard Park Middle School are expected to read at least one book from the 6th grade reading list (below) during the summer break.
 Summer reading report forms can be downloaded by clicking on the link on the summer reading page.
 Each child should fill out this sheet after every book she/he reads.
 Your support and involvement in your child's summer reading is encouraged.

 Thank you - your support makes a real difference!